 - Your type of arrhythmia responds well to ablation

 - You are at high risk of complications from your arrhythmia

 - You have had serious side effects from arrhythmia medicines

 Cardiac ablation is also an emergency treatment for life-threatening arrhythmias.

-A cardiologist will perform your catheter ablation in a specialized lab at a Dignity Health - St. Rose Dominican hospital.
+A cardiologist will perform your catheter ablation in a specialized lab at a Dignity Health - St. Rose Dominican hospital's San Martin or Siena Campus.
 This can be an electrophysiology lab (EP lab) or a cardiac catheterization lab (cath lab).
 The cath lab specialists will give you a sedative to help you relax during your procedure.

 During catheter ablation, a thin tube (catheter) is inserted into an artery, usually in your groin.
 Using X-ray guidance, your doctor will gently move the catheter through the artery up to your heart.
 He or she will inject a dye to help see your heart better on X-rays.
 Once the catheter is in place, an energy source on the tip of the catheter destroys the diseased heart cells.
 The energy can come from: